-e) To refuse the administration of psychotropic and other medications consistent with applicable law or unless immediately necessary for the preservation of life or the prevention of serious bodily harm.
+shall be adequate and respect the child's culture, ethnicity, and gender identity and expression. d) To receive adequate, appropriate, and timely medical, reproductive, dental, vision, and mental health services provided by qualified professionals and consistent with current professional standards of care.
+X Timely access to vision care continued to be a problem during this inspection period.
+One child reported going without glasses for almost three months before a pair could be provided.
+The child's vision was so poor that he could not fully participate in his education or complete a large portion of his schoolwork without eyeglasses. e) To refuse the administration of psychotropic and other medications consistent with applicable law or unless immediately necessary for the preservation of life or the prevention of serious bodily harm.
 X f) To not be searched for the purpose of harassment or humiliation, a form of discipline or punishment, or to verify the youth's gender.
-To searches that preserve the privacy and dignity of the person and to have access to a written search policy at any time, including the policy on who may perform searches.
-X There were no strip searches reported during this inspection period.
-There are very specific policies and procedures in place for all searches, including those related to gender.

-g) To maintain frequent and continuing contact with parents, guardians, siblings, children, and extended family members, through visits, telephone calls, and mail.
-Youth may be provided with access to computer technology and the internet for maintaining relationships with family as an alternative, but not as a replacement for in-person visiting.
-X Weekly visiting time was reduced during this inspection period by one visit per visit.
+To searches that preserve the privacy and dignity of the person and to have access to a written search policy at any time, including the policy on who X Strip searches have not been conducted at this facility for a considerable amount of time.
+There are very specific policies and procedures in place for all searches, including those related to gender. may perform searches. g) To maintain frequent and continuing contact with parents, guardians, siblings, children, and extended family members, through visits, telephone calls, and mail.
+Youth may be provided with access to computer technology and the internet for maintaining relationships with family as an alternative, but not as X Weekly visiting time was reduced during this inspection period.
 There was no notice or reason given for the sudden change in the number of visits youth are allowed to receive each week.
 The Commission urges the Probation Department to restore the amount of time youths are allowed to visit with their families each week.
-With the implementation of tablets, we are hopeful youths will be able to have electronic communicates as outlined here.
-The telephone policy also needs to be updated to reflect the changes in law that expand the list of individuals and organizations a youth can contact, communicate, and visit with during their incarceration. h) To make and receive confidential telephone calls, send and receive confidential mail, and have confidential visits with attorneys and their authorized representatives, ombudspersons, including the Division of the Ombudsperson of the Office of Youth and Community Restoration, and other advocates, holders of public office, state and federal court personnel, and legal service organizations.
-X Youth must ask staff to make their confidential phone calls.
-It is critically important to add an additional layer of anonymity and security to the reporting process.
-Confidence in the reporting process is key to the prevention of abuse.
-Confidential mail procedures were not reviewed with staff during our inspection.
+With the implementation of tablets we are hopeful youths will be able to have electronic communicates as outlined here.
+The telephone policy also needs to be updated to reflect the changes in the law.